Andrew Tate charged with rape and human trafficking

 Andrew Tate and his brother have been charged with human trafficking, rape and forming a criminal gang to sexually exploit women.

-The Tate brothers, currently under house arrest, have sent to trial by Romanian prosecutors along with two Romanian female suspects pending a criminal investigation for abuses committed against seven women.
+The Tate brothers, currently under house arrest, have been sent to trial by Romanian prosecutors along with two Romanian female suspects pending a criminal investigation for abuses committed against seven women.

 They have so far vehemently denied the accusations.